nemaload/nemashow/README.md

 ###Usage
 To run the website, run the `mtr` command from the `meteor` directory and point your browser at `http://localhost:3000/`.
 To access lightsheet images data, you also need to run the `./simple-hdf-server.py ../data` command, where `../data` is the directory holding HDF5 lightsheet data files.
+To access lightsheet bounding box plotting functionality, also run the `./computation-server.py ../data` command.

 ###Administration
 To make a user an administrator, direct database access is required.
 In the `db.users` collection, simply set a user's `admin` field to `"admin"`.